AjadoAduragbemi/code-timer/README.md

 - 'process name' and 'start time' are stored in a list and tuple respectively

-- If tm.s_time() is called again this time with a process name the step directly above is repeated
+- If <code>tm.s_time() is called again this time with a process name the step directly above is repeated

 - The block of code is executed